Emmy Noether Research Group SPECSY

 - 14/05/2020 The website of the SPECSY group is now online.
 Thanks to Deutsche Forschungsgemeinschaft for funding the group!

-Funding through the Emmy-Noether programme of the German Research foundation (DFG), and the Volkswagen Foundation is gratefully acknowledged.
+Funding through the Emmy-Noether programme of the German Research foundation (DFG), the Volkswagen Foundation (2019-2020), and the Bundesministerium für Bildung und Forschung (BMBF) is gratefully acknowledged.